chesterwizzle/Haikuverse/README.md

 Haikuverse is a Flutter application designed as a rich, multi-sensory platform for creative expression.
 It empowers users to generate evocative haiku poems with **Google Gemini**, complement them with compelling imagery from Google Cloud's **Imagen 3**, and create dynamic, human-like audio narrations using Google Cloud's premium Chirp3 HD **Text-to-Speech** voices.
 These creations are shared within an interactive "Haikuverse," a community space where users can follow their favorite poets, earn achievements, and express their identity through deeply personalized avatars featuring unique, procedurally generated animated frames.
 To extend this creative ecosystem, a dedicated **Sharing Tab** allows users to export their work as beautifully formatted 'haiku cards,' fostering a "trading card" metagame and providing a simple way to bring the app's positive, human-centric energy to friends and family.
 This entire experience is grounded in a philosophy of non-toxic social interaction by design.

 The application is built on a robust and scalable cloud architecture.
 Secure user management is handled by **Firebase Authentication**, reinforced by **Firebase App Check** to ensure requests originate from authentic app instances using Play Integrity on Android and reCAPTCHA Enterprise on the web.
+This is further strengthened by a full suite of account management tools, including secure password changes and a comprehensive, irreversible account deletion process.
 User profiles, creative works, and community data are managed through a sophisticated data model that strategically segregates private (`/users`) and public (`/public_profiles`) information within **Cloud Firestore**.
 All media assets are managed securely in **Firebase Storage**.
-A powerful serverless backend, architected with Google **Cloud Functions**, orchestrates all critical operations, from secure AI interactions to essential content safety checks using the powerful safety filters of **Google Gemini** to secure **Google Play Store** subscription and quota management.
+A powerful serverless backend, architected with Google **Cloud Functions**, orchestrates all critical operations, from secure AI interactions and content safety checks to **Google Play Store** subscription and full data lifecycle management.

 What distinguishes Haikuverse are its advanced discovery and visualization features.
 A cornerstone of the user experience is a client-side **procedural generation system** that uses a heuristic algorithm to construct unique 2D vector art "constellation" graphs, offering a novel way to navigate the Haikuverse.
 On the backend, **Vertex AI Vector Search** powers a sophisticated semantic discovery engine.
 This engine not only provides intelligent recommendations but also builds and maintains a dynamic **Knowledge Graph** of thematically linked constellations, a system made resilient by a suite of on-demand and scheduled maintenance functions that automatically prune dead links and heal orphaned nodes to ensure persistent data integrity across the entire Haikuverse.
 A scheduled **Zeitgeist Engine** analyzes community activity to highlight trending themes, allowing users to explore the Haikuverse through meaningful connections that go far beyond simple keyword searching.